just-doodle/Seos-toolchain/docs/README.md

  <h1 align="CENTER">SectorOS-RW4</h1>

 <p align="CENTER">
-SectorOS-RW4 is a rewrite 4 operating system project, currently in progress.
+SectorOS-RW4 is the 4th rewrite of SectorOS project, currently in progress.
 This README file provides important information about the project, including how to build and run it.
 Kernel Version
 </p>
 <hr>